-It may seem unusual to see your dentist for Botox treatment, but, actually, it makes perfect sense!
+You might think it’s strange to see your dentist for Botox treatment.
+But actually, it makes perfect sense!

-Botox has been used as a muscle relaxant in both clinical and cosmetic (treatment) for two decades.
-A purified protein derivative of the botulism toxin called Botulinum A, Botox has long been recognized as a safe way to temporarily diminish muscle contractions.
-It only affects the motor nerves of targeted muscles, and does not leave any residual toxin in the body.
+Doctors have used Botox as a muscle relaxant for decades.
+A purified derivative of the botulism toxin, experts recognize Botox as a safe way to reduce muscle contractions.
+Botox only affects the motor nerves of targeted muscles and leaves no residual toxin in the body.
 The effects of treatment typically last for three to five months.
-While this has been widely embraced as a way to counteract the signs of aging, it is also an effective tool for relief of physical ailments, such as migraine, tooth grinding and facial pain.
+While Botox is a way to counteract the signs of aging, it also helps relieve migraine pain, tooth grinding and facial pain.

 But…at the Dentist’s Office?

-Dentists have advanced, constantly-updated training in maxillofacial physiology.
-We are experts in facial anatomy, and have comprehensive knowledge of the pharmaceuticals and anesthetics used in oral and facial treatments.
-Because our expertise is put it into practical use on a daily basis, we are ideally qualified to perform the procedures in a safe and confident manner.
+Dentists have advanced, constantly-updated training in face and mouth structure.
+Also, we’re experts in medicine and treatments used in oral and face health.
+Because our expertise is put into practical use on a daily basis, we are ideally qualified to perform the procedures in a safe and confident manner.

 Most commonly, patients turn to us to treat aesthetically problematic areas, such as crow’s feet, forehead wrinkles and lip lines.
 The results are smoother-appearing skin and brighter, younger features, which can significantly improve self-confidence!

 Clinically, dentists utilize Botox in the treatment of bruxism and TMJ (severe tooth grinding and jaw clenching).
-These ailments are caused by the jaw muscles over-firing, and can result in chronic pain and unnecessary wear on the teeth.
-As well, Botox can be used in conjunction with traditional dentistry procedures such as correcting “gummy” smiles or helping patients adjust to new dentures.
-It’s also used to alleviate chronic migraines.
+When jaw muscles over-fire, patients experience chronic pain and unnecessary wear on the teeth.
+As well, traditional dentistry procedures such as correcting “gummy” smiles or helping patients adjust to new dentures benefit from Botox.
+Dentists also use Botox to alleviate chronic migraines.

 What to Expect

 Botox treatments are not painful!
-Depending on the region being treated, your dental professional will deliver a number of small, localized injections of the protein solution into the muscle.
-Results can take up to a week to appear.
+Depending on the region being treated, your dental professional will deliver a number of small injections.
+You should see results within a week.
 While the treatments only take a few minutes, patients will need to factor in recovery time.
-After treatment, patients need to remain upright for about 4 hours, and then avoid activities that might affect skin temperature (sunlight, exercise, sweat, alcohol) for a further 24 hours.
+After treatment, patients need to remain upright for about 4 hours.
+Then you should avoid sunlight, exercise, sweat, and alcohol for a further 24 hours.
 Keeping the area clean during this time (no makeup!) will help prevent infection.
 Rarely, patients experience brief discomfort such as flu-like symptoms or tenderness immediately following the procedure.
 You should not receive Botox treatments if you are sick, pregnant or nursing.